torvalds/linux/Documentation/kbuild/llvm.rst

 We provide prebuilt stable versions of LLVM on `kernel.org
 <https://kernel.org/pub/tools/llvm/>`_.
 These have been optimized with profile
-data for building Linux kernels, which should improve kernel build times relative to other distributions of LLVM.
+data for building GNU/Linux kernels, which should improve kernel build times relative to other distributions of LLVM.

 Below are links that may be useful for building LLVM from source or procuring